govindtank/Android-Studio-MVP-Project-File-Template/README.md

-# Android-Studio-Dagger-2-File-Template
+# Android-Studio-MVP-Project-File-Template
-File template to generate default project structure with Dagger 2, Retrofit, Rx and MVP Pattern.
+File template to generate default project structure with MVP Pattern and RxJava.

 * You may use this template combined with [MVP Template](https://github.com/lucasmodesto/Android-Studio-MVP-File-Template) for generating MVP classes.